johannschopplich/nuxt-kql/docs/guide/faq-how-to-track-errors.md

 // `data` will always be of type `KirbyQueryResponse` const { data } = await useQuery({ query: 'site' })

-console.log('Code', data.code)
+// Log the code and status and get information on if the request was not authenticated console.log('Code', data.code) console.log('Status', data.status)

-console.log('Status', data.status)
+// Log the error of the fetch call to the Kirby backend

-// Will include the error response of the fetch request to the Kirby backend console.log('Message', data.message)
+// This will show errors of the Nuxt server route `/api/__kql__` console.log('Message', data.result)
 ```